ropensci/tidync/cran-comments.md

-## tidync 0.2.2
+## tidync 0.2.3

-Hello, patch fix to avoid over-zealous tests that now cause problems with the new RNetCDF version.
+Hello, attempt to return to CRAN.
+Cross platform tests that cause problems have been removed.

 Thank you.